Frozen-Pizza-Studios/website/content/blog/2025-05-06-building-a-level-builder.md

 Behind the scenes, there's an algorithm that decides whether the blocks you place require stairs to navigate, what angles the roofs should be, whether a segment requires extra structural support, where doors and windows should be, etc.  There's no need to bother the player with these details.

 The other thing it does very well is producing towns that look organic and hand-crafted.
-The game does not use a evenly-tiling grid, which forces the geometry to stretch and distort in ways that it wouldn't have to if it were on a regular rectangular or hexagonal grid.
-This alone does a lot of heavy lifting, but the randomized decorative elements also go a long way.
+The game uses an irregular grid, which forces the geometry to stretch and distort in ways that it wouldn't have to if it were on a regular repeating grid.
+This alone does most of the heavy lifting, but the randomized decorative elements also go a long way.

 ## What we want for our level builder
 I'm not sure how closely we want to replicate Townscaper's approach, but it's a good reference point.

-TODO
+Not too different from Townscaper, we intend to create an urban environment with interesting buildings.

+### Finer control without hurting productivity
+Our gameplay takes place on motor scooters, which means we will likely need fine control over the shapes of roads and terrain.
+A grid-based approach (regular or irregular) may be incompatible with the level of control we'll need.

+However, I think we'll still be able to automate the placement of things like sidewalks, crosswalks, traffic signals, turn lanes, parking spaces, etc.

+### Interior spaces and customizations
+We are debating how much we want to allow the players to go inside buildings and interact with them.
+Extending the level builder to interior spaces would certainly increase its complexity.
+Regardless, it will be imperative that we give ourselves "escape hatches" where we can tell the builder to place pre-fabricated objects or otherwise customize the generated output by hand.

+### Looks good out of the box
+As much as possible, I want the generated output to feel polished and only need minimal customizations.
+Townscaper is proof to me that this is possible, but whether we'll be able to automate it remains to be seen.
+I do think it's worth attempting though, because it will save on the very limited budget we have to hire an artist.

+## Next steps
+I've been ramping up on Godot in my spare time (coming from Unity), learning about mesh generation and editor plugins.
+I needed to develop a clear vision and justification for this level builder before getting too deep, which is what this article is meant to achieve.

+I hope to have a development update in the coming weeks... or months.
+It's almost summertime after all, and I'm not going to spent _all_ of it indoors 😎